jasonlotito/buckets/README.md

 <a name="buckets-whichbuckets"></a>
 ## #whichBuckets
-Will put the data in the bucket and return the name of the buckets the value was placed in.
+Will put determine with bucket the data should be put in and return the name of the buckets.

 ```js
 // One bucket returned